-I have decided to integrate it as an oxide module extension.
+I have decided to integrate it as an OXID module extension.
 The existing functionality should not be affected by my module in any way and I need an option to encrypt .php files with the Ioncube Encoder in addition to the open source software.
 The encryption of the software I will only go into very superficially, I am not satisfied with some parts of the module and therefore I do not publish it yet.
-In this article I will prioritize the checkout of the git tag and the transfer to Oxid as a ZIP archive.
+In this article I will prioritize the checkout of the git tag and the transfer to OXID as ZIP archive.

 - The temporary directory can be encrypted with Ioncube if desired

-- The directory is moved as a ZIP archive to the folder /out/downloads/uploads
+- The directory is moved as a ZIP archive to the /out/downloads/uploads folder

-OXID / GIT Deployment Keep article up-to-date
+Keep OXID / GIT Deployment article up to date

-What happens when you click on: “Get repo data”
+What happens when you click on: "Get repo data

 The deployment process performs a simple "git clone -b " to a temporary directory specified in the global module settings.
 The directory is then cleaned and populated with the additional data according to the deployment rules.
 Once all data has been collected from the deployment profile, the system checks whether the article object should be encrypted or open source.
 After the transfer to the oxide article, the temporary directories and data are removed to save storage space.
 The following screenshot gives you an overview of the module settings in Oxid.